Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 ## C. Challenge Payment Questions
 >The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements:
->* monthly payments always occur on the same day of month as the original start_date of any monthly paid plan
+>* monthly payments always occur on the same day of month as the start_date of any monthly paid plan
 >* upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately
 >* upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
 >* once a customer churns they will no longer make payments